SebStreb/MasterChoice/README.md

 # MasterChoice
-A small website to help you choose your master program
+A small website to help you choose your Computer Science master program at UCL.